laroche/tastyworks-pnl/README.md

 pnl generated data as well as eurusd conversion data.
 You probably do not have to provide all data in a tax statement, some is only added for further data processing convenience in your spreadsheet program.
-Here the new Tastyworks transaction data in detail:
+Here the output transaction data in detail:

 - __datetime__: Date and time (Tastyworks gives minutes for this, no exact seconds) of the transaction